TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 19/John 19.34.md

 ---

-howbeit one of the soldiers with a spear pierced his side, and straightway there came out blood and water.
+However one of the soldiers pierced his side with a spear, and immediately blood and water came out.